sagawatatsuya/ReactionT5v2/CompoundT5/README.md

 ```
 python preprocess_data.py
 ```
-To complete the preparation for compound pretraining, run the following command:
+To complete the preparation for compound pre-training, run the following command:
 ```
 python prepare_model.py
 ```

-# Compound pretraining
+# Compound pre-training
-Run the following command to conduct compound pretraining.
-In compound pretraining, T5 is trained on the ZINC dataset using span-masked language modeling.
+Run the following command to conduct compound pre-training.
+In compound pre-training, T5 is trained on the ZINC dataset using span-masked language modeling.
 The pretraine model (CompoundT5) is uploaded to [Hugging Face Hub](https://huggingface.co/sagawa/CompoundT5).
 ```
 cd CompoundT5
 sh run.sh